How to protect your lifestyle in retirement?

 Calculate the savings you will need.
 The experts estimate that to maintain the same standard of living, you must provide for an income equivalent to about 70% of the gross salary you had before your retirement.
 The key to success to achieve this goal is to start saving soon and make a budget.
 To establish your budget, you must identify your fixed expenses and ask yourself about your retirement goals.
 Do you want to travel, go on several excursions…?
 These are all important factors to consider.

-The key to success is to contact an advisor who will guide you in preparing a personalized retirement plan that reflects you image and ambitions.
+The key to success is to contact an advisor, who can guide you in preparing a retirement plan that that is tailored to your unique situation and ambitions.

 Working life vs. retirement period: plan your disbursements